BANNER IMAGE

 Almond:

-The almond, symbol or Divine favor, taken from Numbers, Chapter 18, verses 1-8, prefiguring Our Lady.
+The Almond is a symbol of Divine favor, taken from Numbers, Chapter 18, verses 1-8, prefiguring Our Lady.

 Periwinkle and Pansy:

-The periwinkle or "Virgin Flower", emblem of the Blessed Virgin.
+The Periwinkle or "Virgin Flower", is an emblem of the Blessed Virgin.
 Blue is also associated very closely with Mary as one of her colors, traditionally her main garment being colored blue.
+The Periwinkle blossoms above are pink and white, a variation of the more familiar blue.
+Some species of the plant bear flowers with more pointed petals so that the shape resembles a star for Mary, Star of the Sea.

-Pansy "Trinity Flower", symbol of the Trinity, first revealed to Mary.
+The Pansy is called the "Trinity Flower", because its three-petaled shape, like the Irish shamrock, represents the the Trinity, first revealed to Mary.

-The fleur-de-lys, symbol of the Blessed Virgin Mary because it resembles both the iris and the Madonna lily.
+The Fleur-de-lys is a symbol of the Blessed Virgin Mary because it resembles both the Iris and the Madonna Lily.
+The Fleur-de-lys to the right is the more ornate form, and also symbolizes the Lady's Slipper flower [page 2].

 CHOOSE A PAGE AND JUMP: